-Since we rolled out the feature in the summer, almost half of our paid members have created a product with the limited course access.
-In fact, about 25% of those creators only have courses with limited access, completely removing any lifetime access to courses they offer.
+Since we rolled out the feature, almost half of our paid members have created a product with limited course access.
+In fact, about 25% of those creators only have courses with limited access, eliminating any lifetime access to courses they offer.

-As shown above, setting a specific time frame is more popular than setting a specific expiration date.
-Specifically, the most popular time frames are one year, one week, and one month, which are easy time frames to market and for your prospective students to digest.
+As shown above, setting a specific time frame is more popular than setting an expiration date.
+Specifically, the most popular time frames are one year, one week, and one month, which are easy time frames to market for your prospective students.

 Semesters and cohorts

-How you price your launch and your pricing strategy is heavily dependent upon the type of course you are creating.
-Prior to launch, we spoke to a lot of course creators who were interested in offering limited course access duration.
+How you price your launch is heavily dependent upon the type of course you are creating.
+Prior to launch, we spoke to many creators who were interested in offering limited course access.
 One common strategy creators want to implement is cohorts.
-The idea is to create cohorts that mirror school semesters, a learning behavior that most people are already familiar with.
+The idea is to create cohorts that mirror school semesters—a learning behavior that most people are already familiar with.

-Across all different course categories, this course strategy works.
-In fact, the leading category for limited course access is health and wellness, followed by professional development, business and marketing, academics and languages, and other.
+Across different course categories, this strategy works.
+In fact, the leading category for limited access is health and wellness, followed by professional development, business and marketing, academics and languages, and other.

-You can create three-month cohorts that mirror the semester schedule, or create shorter or longer cohorts that best fits your curriculum.
-In fact, you can see how many creators have already created three-month, semester-like courses in the chart above.
+You can create three-month cohorts that mirror the semester schedule.
+Or you can create shorter or longer cohorts that best fits your curriculum.
+Nevertheless, many creators have already created three-month, semester-like courses in the chart above.

-This not only helps with how you market to your audience, but it also helps you better manage your content and finances.
-With planned cohorts all year round, you can add in refining sessions in between to update the content, if necessary, and to project how many students you can enroll, giving you more predictable recurring income without a subscription model.
+This not only helps with how you market to your audience, but it also manages your content and finances.
+With planned cohorts year round, you can add refining sessions in between to update content.
+Then, project how many students you can enroll.
+This leads to predictable recurring income without a subscription model or lifetime access.
 That’s why 10% of our users are already only selling courses with limited access.

 Psychology of choice

-Whether you’re offering an online fitness bootcamp or a professional development course, offering a limited-course access option might help you boost revenue and student engagement.
+Whether you’re offering an online fitness bootcamp or a professional development course, offering a limited access option might help you boost revenue and student engagement.

 Boost revenue with plan options

-There’s been a lot of research done to prove that if you give people three options, they will likely go with the middle, more neutral option.
-You can do the same with your online course.
-For every course, you can offer more than one pricing plan, which means you can offer more than one access duration.
+Research proves that if you give people three options, they will likely go with the middle.
+A more neutral option.
+Do the same with your online course.
+For every course, offer more than one pricing plan and access duration.
 Set up three different pricing plans with three varying course access durations to increase average revenue per purchase.

 Increasing student engagement

-When you have a course expiration date, your student has pressure to finish the course.
+With an expiration date, your student has pressure to finish the course.
 While this may be a barrier to purchase, it can also weed out prospectives who are truly not ready to take your course.
-When you are upfront about the timeframe they have to finish your course, they can set out time to commit to it.
+When you are upfront about a timeframe, they can make time to commit to it.
 This is important for student satisfaction, making sure they got the most of the course, which most often will help lead to better testimonials and marketing content for you to use.

 Plus, if they don’t finish, you can upsell them with a discount to re-purchase your course for additional access to complete what they started.